Hitham2496/grid-methods/README.md

 Additionally, producing a python package for this submission system is made difficult by the out-of-date build tools on the grid meaning installing packages to one's local environment is significantly more difficult.

 ## Format
+Example job script templates may be found in `src/JobTemplate`, we here guide the user through use of the HEJ+Pythia scripts in `src/HejPythiaJob`.

 The scripts are split into a job and manager class (`hejpythia_job.py`) and a run script (`run_hejpythia.py`) which will run multiple jobs (up to a maximum of four) per submission node.

 Output from each job is the [yoda](https://yoda.hepforge.org/) analysis file for each run (and scale variations) as well as the HEJ, Sherpa and HEJ+Pythia runcards used for the run (for debugging purposes).